RenaissanceMan06/Marital_Infidelity/index.md

 ethnographic accounts of conjugal dissolution across 160 societies found that infidelity was the single most common cause of marital dissolution.
 Rather than seeking couple therapy when extramarital affairs happen, can we predict the factors of extramarital affairs?
 If so, we may help prevent marital affairs from happening.
-The aim of the current project is to determine the predictors of extramarital affairs.
+The aim of the current case study is to determine the predictors of extramarital affairs.

 # Data Set
-To tackle this project, I utilized Fair’s Affair data set.
+To tackle this case study, I utilized Fair’s Affair data set.
 It featured `10 columns and 601 rows`.
 Some notable features were frequency of affairs, gender, age, years married, and religiousness.
 After running a correlation matrix, the significant predictors for my model were years married, religiousness, and happiness rating.